So you’re engaged and eloping! Congratulations on finding your life mate. As you well know there are a number of reasons to elope:

 Our feeling is that couples may think it is easier to elope.
 But the decision may be met with emotions you were unprepared for:

 Sometimes to appease the negative feelings, couples may have a wedding reception at a later date to gather loved ones.
 Often couples become shocked when a simple reception turns into the wedding drama.
 Plus, there is stress they were trying to avoid.
 All the emotions people have about showing off the new member of the family, about their son or daughter tying the knot, or the lack of control over your decision to elope may result in some madness around the reception.

 Are You Considering Eloping to escape Family Drama?

 For whatever reason you chose to elope, trust that you are not escaping family drama.
 It may show up just before you elope.
 It may be at the first major family birthday or holiday after your elopement.
 Or it could happen at your one year anniversary.
 Rarely do families accept a new “in-law” without new emotions and attitudes.
 You are very lucky if everyone in your life is excited about your elopement!!

 Wedding planning is often an extended view of the first years of marriage where every stakeholder in your life comes out to express their opinion about you, about everyone in the extended clan, your relationship and your life decisions.
 By eloping you may be forcing those bottled emotions to spring in any number of surprising ways.
 Be prepared!
 While some people make horrible mistakes in wedding planning that haunt them for years into their marriage (attacking in laws during a wedding planning meltdown moment, for example), the choice to elope may be an equally dramatic “mistake” in the eyes of your family.

-This article is written by Elizabeth Doherty Thomas.
-Elizabeth is part of a father/daughter team along with her father Bill Doherty, a family therapist.
-Together they have a web site that you can visit at Dohertyrelationshipinstitute.com.
+Elizabeth Doherty Thomas wrote this article.
+Elizabeth is part of a father/daughter team with her father Bill Doherty, a family therapist.
+You can visit their web site at Dohertyrelationshipinstitute.com.